nqpz/feedmael/README.md

 Send emails when RSS and Atom feeds update.

-Put the script in cron.
+Schedule the script to run once in a while.